mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 A transaction is a unit of work.
 Transactions are used to get the following properties:

-- Atomicity: everything happens or nothing happens.
+- Atomicity: everything happens, or nothing happens.
 - Consistency: the database should transition to one consistent state to another.
 - Isolation: intermediate states are only visible to the transaction.
 - Durability: a committed transaction will survive permanently.